 Call for a product designer

 Developing a digital product and keeping it in line with every user requirement is definitely not a one-man task.
 A team headed by a product designer is essentially important.
-Moreover, with a team, you get more minds and behaviors which again proves beneficial.
+Moreover, with a team you get more minds and behaviors which again proves beneficial.

-This professional or team of professionals is beyond coding and technicalities.
+This professional or a team of professionals is beyond coding and technicalities.
 They rather function as a bridge and perform to relate core technical specifications to UCD principles.

 For those who are still not convinced on opting for design strategies based on UCD principles; this is what you need to know:

 - Customer satisfaction accelerates sales and profit

 - Strong brand name drives in new users everyday